-Cluster headaches occur more frequently at night and usually occur in groups or clusters — hence, the name — recurring in a cycle for a period of days, weeks or even months, before disappearing for long periods of remission.
+Cluster headaches are named for the fact that they usually strike in bunches, recurring in a cycle for a period of days, weeks or even months, before disappearing for long periods of remission.

 Cluster headaches are also known as “alarm clock headaches” for the precise regularity with which they strike, and because they often occur while the person is asleep.